 4 cups arugula

 1 Avalanche Midnight Blue cheese, quartered lengthwise and chopped into ½-inch pieces

 1. Preheat oven to 325°F. In a bowl, toss together the walnuts with 1½ tablespoons of the olive oil, rosemary, cayenne pepper, salt, and pepper.
 Spread walnuts on a baking sheet lined with aluminum foil and bake for 17 to 20 minutes, until the nuts are toasted and fragrant.
 Set aside to cool and turn oven up to 400°F. While the walnuts are toasting, prepare the rhubarb.

 2. Toss the rhubarb, sugar, honey, and zests together in a bowl and let sit for 10 minutes to macerate.
 Spread the sweetened rhubarb in a single layer on a rimmed baking sheet and roast for 6 to 8 minutes.
 The rhubarb should still be crisp but no longer stringy; toothsome with a bit of give.
 If it still tastes sour, sprinkle with a little more sugar and roast for another few minutes.
 Set aside and reserve the juices in the pan, as these will be used for the dressing.
 Cool to room temperature.

-3. Cook the pasta in a large pot of salted boiling water until al dente.
+3. Cook the pasta in a large pot of salted boiling water, stirring occasionally, until al dente, about 8-10 mins.
 Drain through a colander and set aside.